Site icon Executive Compass

 Once you have assessed your chances of success and found them to be high, next comes the actual tender writing.
 Considering how to win a tender through your writing is all about planning, being persuasive and always keeping the wording of the question set in mind.

-It is good practice to ensure your tender submission includes everything the buyer has requested in a clear and accessible format to remain compliant and ultimately win the contract.
+It is good practice in bid writing to ensure your tender submission includes everything the buyer has requested in a clear and accessible format to remain compliant and ultimately win the contract.

 Typically, this will be the following: